debuggerx01/battery_indicator/README.md

 ```

-### Also you can provide your own battery value with GetX
+### Also you can provide your own battery value with GetX :three:

 ##### You can check this example in the folder [example_custom_battery_get_x]